shushcat/vim-minimd/README.md

 | `<Leader>pdf`  | Export to `out.pdf` in the current directory.  |

 #### Pandoc Options
-Options can be passed to Pandoc, either globally or per-filetype by defining `g:pandoc_options`, `g:pandoc_options_html`, and `g:pandoc_options_latex` in your `.vimrc`.
-So, for example, if you would like to number your headers and specify a bibliography for use while, you might write:
+Options can be passed to Pandoc, either globally or per-filetype, by defining `g:pandoc_options`, `g:pandoc_options_html`, and `g:pandoc_options_latex` in your `.vimrc`.
+So, for example, if you would like to number your headers and specify a bibliography, you might write:

     let g:pandoc_options = "-N --bibliography=~/my.bib"